kukymbr/i18n/README.md

 Package to translate things.

-This package helps you manage multi-language support in Go applications — from loading translation files to retrieving localized strings with fallback logic.
+This package helps you manage multi-language support in Go applications: loads translations from files and returns localized strings with fallback logic.

 ## Installation